PawelKosiorek/jack-compiler-front-end/README.md

 JackTokenizer, which breaks down input stream into separate Jack-language tokens.

-CompilationEngine, which is gets input from JackTokenizer and emits .vm output using recursive descent parsing.
+CompilationEngine, which is a recursive top-down compilation engine.

 SymbolTable, which provides a symbol table for the compiler.

+VMWrite, which emits VM commands into a file.

+JackCompiler, which is a top-level driver that invokes the other modules.